 If helplessness occurs and the normal recovery from the freeze response doesn’t occur, (i.e a discharge of autonomic and physical somatic energy), then we have a conditioned response whereby the memories and sensations of that experience are stored in the survival brain.

 The survival brain has to learn with each threatening and/or dangerous experience and build up a repertoire of survival based instincts and capacities.

 If you freeze and don’t get rid of that stuck energy, it will be stuck in your brain and body as a conditioned survival response, though a false response.
-The storage of those false memories (and false beliefs my words) is basically the structure of trauma.
+The storage of those false memories (and false beliefs) is basically the structure of trauma.

 Being able to discharge the freeze response completes the act of self preservation.